-Aesthetic Dental Zone is in Dulwich in the London borough of Southwark and provides private dental care and treatment for adults and children.
+Dr Bhargavi Bhatt is a dental practice in Ashtead in Surrey and provides NHS dental care and private treatment for adults and children.

 There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available for free on the roads surrounding the practice.
+Car parking spaces are available at the practice and surrounding roads.

-The dental team includes the principal dentist, a dental hygienist, two trainee dental nurses and a receptionist.
-The practice has two treatment rooms.
+The dental team includes a principal dentist, 1 associate dentist, 1 trainee dental nurse, 2 dental hygienists and 1 receptionist.
+The practice has 4 treatment rooms.

-During the inspection we spoke with the principal dentist, one of the trainee dental nurses and the receptionist.
+During the inspection we spoke with the principal dentist, 1 associate dentist, the trainee dental nurse and the receptionist.
 We looked at practice policies and procedures and other records about how the service is managed.